mpassid/MPASSid-proxy/processes.md

 This document describes automation processes used in MPASSid solution

 # Municipalities
+Integration at the municipality is in 99% of the cases about adding attribute source to MPASSid.
+Attribute source is from where MPASSid gets needed information about students and teachers.
+Normally attribute source is one of the following: Wilma, Helmi, AD or Azure AD.

 ## Add new municipality (Wilma instance)
 When municipality wants to take MPASSid into use and they have Wilma student management system,